Petrol, Diesel Rates Unchanged On Sunday

 |Source: Indian Oil

-Oil marketing companies - Indian Oil, Bharat Petroleum, and Hindustan Petroleum align the domestic fuel prices with that of global benchmarks by taking into account any revisions in the foreign exchange rates.
+Oil marketing companies - Indian Oil Corporation, Bharat Petroleum, and Hindustan Petroleum align the prices of domestic fuel with global benchmarks by taking into account alterations in the foreign exchange rates.
 Any changes in fuel prices are implemented with effect from 6 am every day.
-The fuel rates vary from state to state in the country due to the value-added tax (VAT).
+The fuel rates vary from state to state in the country due to the value-added tax or VAT.

-Meanwhile, on Friday, December 1, brent crude futures, the global oil benchmark, advanced 0.33 per cent to $ 51.80 per barrel.
-The rupee slipped by four paise against the US dollar to settle at 73.11, on on the first trading session of New Year, snapping its six-session winning streak.
+Meanwhile, oil prices hit their highest level in nearly a year on Friday, gaining 8 per cent on the week, supported by Saudi Arabia's pledge to cut output and strong gains in major equity markets.

+Brent crude settled at $55.99 a barrel, climbing $1.61, or 3 per cent, on the day and 8.1 per cent on the week.
+West Texas Intermediate crude futures (WTI) closed at $52.24 a barrel, gaining $1.41, or 2.8 per cent, also its highest since late February.
+WTI posted a weekly gain of 7.7 per cent.